bilbaom/immune-lncrnas-sheep/README.md

 # immune-lncrnas-sheep
 This repository contains the pipeline and custom scripts used in the following manuscript:

-"Comprehensive analysis of ovine transcriptomic data reveals novel long non-coding RNAs related to the immune response"
+"Transcriptomic meta-analysis reveals unannotated long non-coding RNAs related to the immune response in sheep"

 Each folder contains specific code for every analysis: